 If you miss the final exam with a justifiable reason-illness-I will work with you to schedule a makeup test.
-But if you miss it for a non-justifiable reason-you thought it was 9:00 rather than when it was offered, you got the date wrong, you were out of town and couldn't get back, or whatever-I MAY offer you a makeup but if I do, your score will be reduced by 6 questions, which means the maximum score you can earn is 80 points.
+But if you miss it for a non-justifiable reason-you thought it was 8:20 rather than 5:30, you got the date wrong, you were out of town and couldn't get back, or whatever-I MAY offer you a makeup but if I do, your score will be reduced by 30 points.
+And if I do not offer you a makeup, your score on the final exam will be a zero.
 So, here is a hint: DO NOT MISS THE FINAL EXAM.